 Almond trees (Prunus amygdalus or Prunuus dulcis), produce one of the world’s mostly widely grown and oldest nuts.
-These trees grow in temperate regions and belong to the rose family.
+These in temperate regions and belong to the rose family.
 They resemble the peach tree, producing white or pink flowers in early spring.
 Their dry leathery fruit surround the almond nut.
 Although there are two main kinds of almonds, there’s only one type that is edible.

 The bitter almond tree (Amygdalus communis, var. amara) is a variation of the sweet almond tree.
 It has somewhat larger flowers and nearly white-tipped petals that darken into a rose color at the base.
 This tree produces bitter almonds which should not be consumed, although the oil is used as a flavoring agent.
 These almonds contain prussic acid, a dangerous toxin, and are mainly grown for extracting almond oil.
 They have roughly 50 percent of the same oil found in sweet almonds and are starch free.
 Of the several bitter almond varieties, the best varieties come from south of France, with others originating from Sicily and Northern Africa (Barbary) where the bitter almond is a staple trade item.